Thelma Todd: Death

 On the morning of Monday, December 16, 1935, Todd's body was discovered inside her chocolate-colored 1934 Lincoln Phaeton convertible.
 Her Lincoln was parked inside the garage at the home of Jewel Carmen, wife of Roland West.
-Todd was wearing a mauve and silver gown, mink wrap and expensive jewelry, Carmen's house was approximately a block from the topmost side of Todd's restaurant.
-Her death was determined to have been caused by carbon monoxide poisoning.
+Todd was wearing a mauve and silver gown, mink wrap, and expensive jewelry.
+Carmen's house was about a block from the topmost side of Todd's restaurant.
+Her death was determined to have been caused by carbon monoxide poisoning, though the garage door was raised roughly 3 to 4 inches.
 West is quoted in a contemporaneous newspaper account as having locked her out, which may have caused her to seek refuge and warmth in the car.
 Todd had a wide circle of friends and associates and a busy social life.

-Police investigations revealed that she had spent the previous Saturday night (December 14) at the Trocadero, a popular Hollywood restaurant, at a party hosted by entertainer Stanley Lupino and his actress daughter Ida.
+Police investigations revealed that she had spent the previous Saturday night (December 14) at the Trocadero, a popular Hollywood restaurant, at a party hosted by entertainer Stanley Lupino and his actress daughter Ida Lupino.
 She had a brief but unpleasant exchange there with her ex-husband, Pat DiCicco.
 However, her friends stated that she was in good spirits and were aware of nothing in her life that suggested a reason for her to commit suicide.
 She was driven home from the party in the early hours of December 15 by her chauffeur, Ernest O. Peters.